 Yes, the Maltese authorities have the right to make a series of verifications, including the criminal record.
 The same authorities can proceed with due diligence and verify if the applicant for a Maltese Investor Visa has a reputable status to join a specific investment program.
 It is important to note that the Maltese government collaborates with the International Criminal Court, however, a police certificate is required prior to the application for Maltese Investor Visa.
 You can discuss all the legal aspects with one of our advisors and see how you can be helped from a legal point of view.

 Relocating the company to Malta

-The company relocation is often the choice of foreigners wanting a change the market and make profits in under countries that provide special or better business conditions.
-This is also the case of entrepreneurs interested in Malta’s great business environment.
+Company relocation is often the choice of foreigners wanting a change the market and make profits in countries that provide special or better business conditions.
+This is also the case for entrepreneurs interested in Malta’s great business environment.
 The relocation is not complex, but it is best to pay attention to a few requirements:

 - First of all, the entrepreneur will have to de-register the company in the home country and announce the Trade Register about the relocation.

 - A declaration stating the relocation needs to be signed by the administrators of the business prior to the relocation.

 - The Articles of Association will have to be modified at the time the relocation is made.

 - The foreign company will then be registered with the Maltese authorities.